 While Puerto Vallarta is probably the de facto top gay vacation destination in Latin America over the past decade, San Juan used to hold this title in the 70s and 80s.
 Being part of the US, gays from all over the country would hit the gay bars and beaches of this tropical island to escape to a more tolerant destination.
 But as the AIDS epidemic ravaged the gay community in the 80s and 90s, Puerto Rico’s popularity as a gay destination faded and it lost this recognition.

 Atlantic Beach in San Juan has actually been known as the city’s prime gay beach since the 60s, though today the gay influence is more subtle.
 Due to the likely combination of gentrification and increased acceptance of LGBT+ people, you can find gay locals and tourists at most of the city’s beaches.
-These days, Sunday afternoon is the most popular gay day at Atlantic Beach, just in front of the Tryst hotel, the former location of the Atlantic Hotel, San Juan’s then-gay hotel for a number of years.
-This property has changed owners over the decades and is no longer gay, but the gay beach has remained until today.
+These days, Sunday afternoon is the most popular gay day at Atlantic Beach, just in front of the Tryst Hotel, the former location of the Atlantic Hotel, San Juan’s then-gay hotel for a number of years.
+This property has changed owners over the decades and is going through its own gay renaissance, now hosting weekly drag shows every Sunday.

 One place on the island in Ocean Park hopes to recapture the LGBT+ community with an adults-only, clothing-optional gay guest house.
 Coqui Del Mar opened its doors in 2016 as an all-welcome guesthouse.
 The owner Rob is an American guy originally from California who opened the property as a gay-friendly but not a gay-only hotel.
 The atmosphere has always been open to all and it’s even 420 friendly.
 But since 2021 when Puerto Rico finally opened back up to tourism post-pandemic, Coqui Del Mar has now switched to an all-gay guest house exclusively for the LGBT+ community.
 If you’ve never visited Puerto Rico there’s no better time than now.
 Or even if you’ve visited before, why not check out the coolest gay guest house San Juan has to offer?
 We recently visited this fun and trendy property and absolutely recommend it!
 Want to find out why?
 Here are 9 reasons why you might consider booking your stay during your trip to San Juan.

 The guesthouse is located in Ocean Park, one of San Juan’s most popular and trendy beachfront neighborhoods.
-It’s located just a 2-minute walk to the beach and you can enjoy freshly made piña coladas and breakfast sandwiches from the beachside food and drink stand from 10 am to 5 pm each day (except Mondays).
+It’s located just a 2-minute walk to the beach and you can enjoy a variety of walkable, local style restaurants (no chain restaurants here) such as Barbacoa, a great authentic barbecue, and Los Pinos, a 24/7 Puerto Rican restaurant that locals love.
 While Condado is probably the most touristic and upscale neighborhood, Ocean Park is more laid back and residential with a larger portion of locals living in the area.
-The white sand beach at Ocean Park spans 1.5km (approx. 1miles) and you can find some cool beachside bars and restaurants nearby like Numero Uno Beachouse and the lesbian-owed Donostia Cafe.
-All the beach areas in Ocean Park are gay friendly and you can even find a local gay cruising area at night just next to Numero Uno Beachouse.
+The white sand beach at Ocean Park spans 1.5km (approx. 1miles) and you can find some cool beachside bars and restaurants nearby like Numero Uno Beachouse and a great breakfast spot, Donostia Cafe.
+All the beach areas in Ocean Park are gay-friendly and you can even find a local gay cruising area at night just next to Numero Uno Beachouse.
 Ironically the cruising area is literally a red light district at night, though the lights are to help guide the baby sea turtles after they hatch.
 But the coincidence of the red lights doesn’t go unnoticed.

 Friendly Community & Social Atmosphere